Lesik/prgpr1718/README.txt

 === Overview ===
-Did you ever want to have an application in which you can play **Snake** and simulate both **Game of Life** and **Predator-Victim**?
+Did you ever want to have an application in which you can play Snake and simulate both Game of Life and Predator-Victim?
 Us neither, but we had to write it anyway to pass the PRG-PR practical programming course at university.

 === How to compile and run ===
 Create a makefile by issuing